mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 #### `rules_file`

 Specifies the path of the file where the masking rules are stored.
-A relative path is interpreted relative to the _data directory_ of MariaDB MaxScale.
+A relative path is interpreted relative to the _module configuration directory_ of MariaDB MaxScale.
+The default module configuration directory is _/etc/maxscale.modules.d_.

 ```
 rules_file=/path/to/rules-file